Kinnevik AB

 Kinnevik AB ([ˈɕɪ̂nːɛˌviːk]) is a Swedish investment company that was founded in 1936 by the Stenbeck, Klingspor and von Horn families.

 Kinnevik is an active and long-term owner investing primarily in digital consumer businesses.
 Current CEO, Georgi Ganev, was appointed in 2018.

-Kinnevik holds significant stakes in about 30 companies and invest in Europe, with a focus on the Nordics, the US, and selectively in other markets.
-Kinnevik currently operates in four sectors; Consumer Services, Financial Services, Healthcare Services and TMT (Technology, Media and Telecommunications).
-The largest holdings are Zalando, Tele2, Millicom, Global Fashion Group, Babylon Health and Livongo.
+Kinnevik holds stakes in over 35 companies and invests across Europe and in the US.
+Kinnevik has four focus sectors: healthcare (value-based and virtual care), software, marketplaces and climate tech.
+The largest holding is Tele2.

 History

 Kinnevik was founded as an investment company in 1936 by Robert von Horn, Wilhelm Klingspor and Hugo Stenbeck.
 The most important holdings when the company started were Mellersta Sveriges Lantbruks AB, Lidköpings Konfektyr Industri AB and Korsnäs Sågverks AB.
 The company grew quickly through share purchases and acquisitions of companies that included chocolate manufacturers Nordiska Suchard and Halmstads Järnverk.

 The company's aggressive acquisition strategy of Swedish industrial companies continued during Kinnevik's first decades.
 The ownership structure of the investment company changed as Hugo Stenbeck gradually increased his holdings.

 Kinnevik became a listed company and obtained additional capital in a new share issue in 1954.
 The first shares in Sandvikens Järnverk were purchased a few years after entering the stock market.

 Hugo Stenbeck replaced Wilhelm Klingspor as chairman of Kinnevik in the early 1960s.
 Shortly thereafter, Hugo Stenbeck's oldest son, Hugo Stenbeck Jr, became managing director of the company.

 Hugo Stenbeck Jr died in 1976 and his younger brother, Jan Hugo Stenbeck, joined Kinnevik's management team.
 Hugo Stenbeck Sr died in 1977.

 The shareholding in Sandvik AB increased steadily during the late 1970s, while Kinnevik increased its position in Fagersta AB.
 A major holding in the insurance company Atlantica was acquired in 1978.
 Several auto companies were acquired in 1980 and were gathered under the name Svenska Motor AB.
 This included the import and sales of Toyota vehicles.

-In the early 1980s, Comvik AB launched a new mobile telephony system and after a number of legal battles with state-owned Televerket, gained a favourable ruling by The Supreme Administrative Court.
+In the early 1980s, Comvik AB launched a new mobile telephony system and, after a number of legal battles with state-owned Televerket, gained a favourable ruling by The Supreme Administrative Court.
 In 1985, a satellite system for television distribution was completed and during the late 1980s the battle intensified with the state-owned monopolies in telecommunications, television and radio.
 TV3 sent its premier broadcast from London on New Year's Eve 1987.
 Comvik obtained authorisation to start a new mobile telephony network in 1989.
 Millicom International Cellular was formed the following year.